Tin: Other applications

 Punched tin-plated steel, also called pierced tin, is an artisan technique originating in central Europe for creating functional and decorative housewares.
 Decorative piercing designs exist in a wide variety, based on local tradition and the artisan.
 Punched tin lanterns are the most common application of this artisan technique.
 The light of a candle shining through the pierced design creates a decorative light pattern in the room where it sits.
 Lanterns and other punched tin articles were created in the New World from the earliest European settlement.
 A well-known example is the Revere lantern, named after Paul Revere.

-Before the modern era, in some areas of the Alps, a goat or sheep's horn would be sharpened and a tin panel would be punched out using the alphabet and numbers from one to nine.
-This learning tool was known appropriately as a "tin horn".
-Modern reproductions are decorated with such motifs as hearts and tulips.

 In America, pie safes and food safes were in use in the days before refrigeration.
 These were wooden cupboards of various styles and sizes – either floor standing or hanging cupboards meant to discourage vermin and insects and to keep dust from perishable foodstuffs.
 These cabinets had tinplate inserts in the doors and sometimes in the sides, punched out by the homeowner, cabinetmaker, or a tinsmith in varying designs to allow for air circulation while excluding flies.
 Modern reproductions of these articles remain popular in North America.

 Window glass is most often made by floating molten glass on molten tin (float glass), resulting in a flat and flawless surface.
 This is also called the "Pilkington process".

 Tin is used as a negative electrode in advanced Li-ion batteries.
 Its application is somewhat limited by the fact that some tin surfaces catalyze decomposition of carbonate-based electrolytes used in Li-ion batteries.

 Tin(II) fluoride is added to some dental care products as stannous fluoride (SnF2).
 Tin(II) fluoride can be mixed with calcium abrasives while the more common sodium fluoride gradually becomes biologically inactive in the presence of calcium compounds.
 It has also been shown to be more effective than sodium fluoride in controlling gingivitis.

 Tin is used as a target to create laser-induced plasmas that act as the light source for extreme ultraviolet lithography.

 Organotin compounds

-The organotin compounds are most heavily used.
-Worldwide industrial production probably exceeds 50,000 tonnes.
+Organotin compounds are organometallic compounds containing tin–carbon bonds.
+Worldwide industrial production of organotin compounds likely exceeds 50,000 tonnes.

 PVC stabilizers

 The major commercial application of organotin compounds is in the stabilization of PVC plastics.
 In the absence of such stabilizers, PVC would rapidly degrade under heat, light, and atmospheric oxygen, resulting in discolored, brittle products.
 Tin scavenges labile chloride ions (Cl−), which would otherwise strip HCl from the plastic material.
-Typical tin compounds are carboxylic acid derivatives of dibutyltin dichloride, such as the dilaurate.
+Typical tin compounds are carboxylic acid derivatives of dibutyltin dichloride, such as dibutyltin dilaurate.